Scottish and Overseas Entries

 If you are bringing your own boat, you must display Boat ID Stickers on both sides of your boat.

-If you don’t already have your boat identification code (related to your club) please contact British Rowing by emailing [email protected].
+If you don’t already have a British Rowing boat identification code specific to your club, request one by emailing [email protected].
 Once British Rowing has issued you with the code, you can buy Boat ID stickers from http://www.nickosticko.me; other suppliers are also available.

 Environment Agency Boat Registrations

-If you are planning to bring your own boat to compete on waters managed by the Environment Agency (EA) then you will need to purchase an EA registration for that boat.
+If you are planning to bring your own boat, ask the competition whether it takes place on waters managed by the Environment Agency (EA)*.
+If it does, you will need to buy an EA registration for that boat.
 You can either organise an annual registration for your boat through British Rowing as a non-EA based club or you can apply for a temporary registration from the EA itself.

 Find out more about EA Boat Registrations